 In reality, your body is full of “good” bacteria that it needs to function smoothly.
 “Good” bacteria can be found everywhere in your body, including the gut, and plays an important role in digestion and overall health.

-According to Jennifer Nayor, MD, gastroenterologist with Concord Gastroenterology Associates, “The best way to take care of the good microorganisms in our gut is to nourish them with healthy foods.”
+According to Jennifer Nayor, MD, a gastroenterologist with Emerson Health Gastroenterology, “The best way to take care of the good microorganisms in our gut is to nourish them with healthy foods.”

 High-fiber foods are a winning choice.
 “The benefits of fiber include preventing constipation and reducing the risk of developing diverticular disease,” says Dr. Nayor.
 “You need both soluble and insoluble fiber, a key combination that helps to stimulate digestion.”